Character: “the aggregate of features and traits that form the individual nature of some person or thing.” (Dictionary.com definition)

 Some of what was mentioned in the speeches added to my searching of character.
 A teacher mentioned, “Tony has always been a spiritual guy.”
 His son added the thing about respect and his athletes about encouragement.

-On my way home I compared my ex’s desire to have power and control vs my coach’s natural ability to lead without ever trying to control or manipulate anyone or anything.
+On my way home I compared society’s view on power and control vs my coach’s natural ability to lead without ever trying to control or manipulate anyone or anything.

 It was character.
 It was integrity and Christ-likeness.
 Not to mention he had power, authority and control but through respect and because of who he is.